21 towns and cities of Liguria for an unforgettable holiday

 Santa Margherita Ligure

-Between Portofino and Rapallo you will find Santa Margherita Ligure, another Italian Riviera pearl to live.
-Known for its sea and its nature rich in maritime pines and olive groves to this day is one of the favorite destinations among all those who intend to make an Italian Riviera holiday of luxury and refinement.
+Between Portofino and Rapallo we find Santa Margherita Ligure , another Ligurian pearl to be experienced.
+Known for its sea and its nature rich in maritime pines and olive groves to this day is one of the favourite destinations among all those who intend to make a Liguria holiday of luxury and refinement.

-Santa Margherita Ligure is, in fact, rich in luxury hotels, bathing establishments, and noble houses but, even if it became a tourist, it still points much on its artisan roots with a production of lace and macramé still very firm nowadays.
+Santa Margherita Ligure is in fact rich in luxury hotels, bathing establishments and noble houses but, even if it became tourist, it still points much on its artisan roots with a production of lace and macramé still very firm nowadays.

 Obviously, the strong tourist flow and the presence of a consolidated jet set makes Santa Margherita Ligure every year a stage of important events and exhibitions of art and culture.

-In the heart of Italian Riviera rises Sestri Levante, a small but charming seaside town and ideal for a relaxing weekend.
+In the heart of Liguria Levante rises Sestri Levante, a small but charming seaside town and ideal for a relaxing weekend.

-One of the most interesting things to discover about the place is the local traditions between flavors and crafts with its old roots that offer the opportunity to appreciate this land in a unique way.
+One of the most interesting things to discover about the place are the local traditions between flavours and crafts with its old roots that offer the opportunity to appreciate this land in a unique way.

-The Cinque Terre do not need any introduction as they are among the most famous tourist destinations in Italy
+The Cinque Terre need no introduction as they are among the most famous tourist destinations in Italy.

-It is a conglomerate of small villages that are located along Italian Riviera Ponente each with its particular beauty all to discover.
+It is a conglomerate of small villages that are located along Liguria Ponente each with its particular beauty all to discover.
 Each of these villages can be visited even in one day and are therefore perfect for a trip on the road or for small day trips.

-the most convenient way is convenient to visit the Cinque Terre is to use the railway network saving time and avoiding having to park the car.
+The most convenient and convenient way to visit the Cinque Terre is to rely on the railway network optimizing the Times but also parking, big problem in this area.

 Let’s see now, more in detail, to discover something more about each of the Cinque Terre.